YSKAA423/Connect_Four/README.md

 A 2 player game
 A dynamic grid that is decided upon by the players Each player gets to choose their own token
 The program tracks the tokens and when 4 tokens connect in any direction then that player wins and that game concludes.
-(An Option to restart or to end to offered)
+(An Option to restart or to end is offered)
 ---------------      Connect FOUR      ---------------

 Is the game on : 1 --> Yes , 0 --> No : 1